prjemian/spec2nexus/conda-recipe/README.md

 ## local test

-this command will the conda package (just built) install as a local test
+this command will install the conda package (just built) install as a local test

     conda install --use-local spec2nexus